The best road trips from London that take 2 hours or less

 This post contains references to products from one or more of our advertisers.
 We may receive compensation when you click on links to those products.
 Terms apply to the offers listed on this page.
 For an explanation of our Advertising Policy, visit this page.

 Editor’s note: This story has been updated with new information.

 With nine million of us now living in London and an ever-increasing range of car rental options, a day trip out of town is easy to plan.
 But with time so precious, we don’t want to spend all day in the car.

 Before you set off, don’t forget to check the best U.K. credit cards to use for car rental.
-When you are road-trip planning, make sure you avoid the London Congestion Charge zone, especially as the congestion charge is set to be raised as well as the days and times extended.
+When you are road-trip planning, make sure you avoid the London Congestion Charge zone.

 Distance from London: 35 miles (around an hour).

 Marlow and the Home Counties are really close by with plenty of things to do.
 Marlow is right on the river, so start by crossing Grade I-listed Marlow Bridge and go for a stroll along the Thames Path to spot wildlife (and the occasional rowing boat) on the river.
 After that, check out The High Street and venture on a blue plaque-hunting escapade.
 Look hard enough and you will find the building that TS Eliot called home during World War I and the house where Mary Shelley wrote Frankenstein.
 Car parking can be a little tricky especially at lunchtime, but Liston Court Car Park lets you park for up to six hours for £4.